 Too Cool for School – Education Apps

 For those of you who thought that smartphone apps were all about fun and games, you might be surprised to learn that the most populated area of the Google Play Store eco-system is the education category.

 With more than 220,000 apps dedicated to learning, the smartphone is rapidly taking the place of the classroom as a place of education.
 This is particularly true in the realms of language tuition, coding, and “soft” business skills.

 So what makes a good education app?
 We took a look at the top four apps in the education category in terms of downloads and revenue to learn how apps can be top of the class.

-Duolingo: Learn Languages for Free
+#1 – Duolingo: Learn Languages for Free

 Ranked as the world’s most popular language tuition app, with nearly 7 million downloads on the Google Play Store, Duolingo helps students learn 37 languages in bite-sized chunks using gamification as its core teaching process.
 Despite being a relatively new name in language tuition (the service was launched in 2011), it quickly gained traction on more established names like Rosetta Stone by offering a 100 percent free learning environment.
 The app is monetized by advertising and in-app purchases of their premium (ad-free) service which also enables off-line use (handy for brushing up on those language skills on long haul flights).